Call UsToday 866-549-1296

 Monday, June 7th, 2010

 It is no secret that China has already become a major importer of consumer and industrial products.
 In a short time, India is most likely to do the same.
 Outsourcing has really proved successful in history.
 Back in the early nineteenth century, the United States was a poor developing nation.
 The European capital helped in financing our railroads, canals and even new factories while workers in the United States started to produce products that competed with European production.
-Since the markets were relatively open and also competitive, Americans and Europeans benefitted greatly from the process.
+Since the markets were relatively open and also competitive, Americans and Europeans benefited greatly from the process.
 Job creation and economic growth took place on both sides of the Atlantic Ocean.
 Presently, service providers abroad require American made computers, software, telecommunications and equipment.
 These countries also obtain financial, legal and marketing services from the United States.

 There are some jobs that simply cannot be outsourced because personal contact is important in some business activities.
 It will take domestic companies to tailor new products and or services to the needs of local clients or customers.
 Yes, a lot of the people we work with regularly remain really close by – we normally don’t take long trips in order see our dentist, lawyer or doctor unless we want to for reasons best known to us.